 If remote counselling is approved by a course provider at any stage of the training, the IACP requests that the course must include a module or specific training on working remotely.
 This should be in advance of the student's clinical placement.
-Such additional training would not be a seen as a qualification but as an additional support for students to assist them in adapting to the challenges and changes in relation to client practice hours during the current Covid19 pandemic.
+Such additional training would not be a seen as a qualification but may be recognised as contributing to a qualification and an additional support for students to assist them in adapting to the challenges and changes in relation to client practice hours during the current Covid19 pandemic.